 Dots Connected

-I build software that learns from how people actually use it.
+I build product people actually love and use it.
 The interesting part was never the model or the infra on its own — it's the loop between what people need and a system reliable enough to benefit them.
 Right now I'm researching multi-agent for personalized learning at the Beckman Institute, and helping build an AI copilot for aircraft.
 Before this, I built data infrastructure at Sonic SVM on Solana, and worked on growth and ads at Tencent and Baidu.
 Looking back, the dots connect: each role taught me a different part of that loop — what people need, how to capture the signal, how to make the system hold in production.

 I believe a great tool is a bicycle for the mind that amplifies human intelligence.